-Deposition of salt spray
+Deposition of salt spray and dust

-In natural and quasi-natural forests, symptoms of nutrient deficiency are not normally seen, although growth can be increased by fertilization.
+In natural and quasi-natural forests, symptoms of nutrient deficiency are not normally seen, although growth can often be increased by fertilization.
 Deficiency symptoms can be seen on occasion in ornamentals and off-site plantations.

 Symptoms vary with the tree species, and can be complicated by combinations of nutrients.
 Worse, the symptoms are rarely diagnostic, meaning the symptoms are non-specific and, considered alone, do not usually allow a reliable diagnosis.
 Without vast experience with particular cultivars in a particular area, extensive analyses may be necessary to confirm a diagnosis.